m3g/CellListMap.jl/README.md

 ## Periodic boundary conditions

+**
+WARNING: The development of general periodic boundary conditions is still premilimary.
+Non-orthorhombic periodicity is not extensively tested.
+Next release (0.6) will contain more stable and tested implementation of this feature.**

 Periodic boundary conditions of any kind can be used.
 Let us illustrate its use with a two-dimensional case, for easier visualization.
 A matrix of column-wise lattice vectors is provided in the construction of the box, and that is all.

 Here, the lattice vectors are `[1,0]` and `[0.5,1]` (and we illustrate with `cutoff=0.1`):